IRA stands for Instructionally Related Activities.

 Support for student art shows given in connection with degree programs.

 The costs to support and operate online journals and publications basic to the field/discipline.
 Print publications that are phasing out a primarily print presence may be considered on a case by case basis with additional justification.
-Note: publications designed primarily to inform or entertain will not be considered for funding.
+Note: printed publications designed primarily to inform or entertain will not be considered for funding.

 Forensics/Moot Court/Model United Nations